 Thank you!
 I’m in a daze after Barry Cunningham’s announcement on Friday at the swanky London Savile Club.
 It was quite a moment.
 Full of the lovely Golden Egg Academy folk, great writers, and lots of fizz.
 Chicken House novelist James Nicol immediately welcomed me into the coop.
 I couldn’t believe my luck, I never expected Chicken House to love my book.
 I can’t wait to work with them.

-You already know how much and why we loved Hurts So Good, but what did Chicken House say were the reasons they were so determined to acquire your manuscript?
+You already know how much and why we loved THE HURTING, but what did Chicken House say were the reasons they were so determined to acquire your manuscript?

 My ears are still blushing.
-They kept saying Hurts So Good was extraordinary.
+They kept saying THE HURTING was extraordinary.
 And how much they loved the voice, my writing, and the layering to the book.
 Barry commented on the humour.
 I was stunned.
 I think editor Rachel Leyshon could hear my disbelief and gently assured me I was a hugely talented writer.
 It was heady stuff.

 The first round of edits was done by February 2016.
 Then Sallyanne came back about six weeks later, and I think we had our first face-to-face editorial meeting in early May.
 That was for a major structure edit, and I worked on the final changes until mid July.